Presessional courses: Frequently Asked Questions

 How can I prove my academic qualifications for entry?

-Given the exceptional circumstances, we will accept scanned or photographed copies of documentation (certificate and transcripts) to confirm your academic results, rather than original copies to confirm your place.
+Given the exceptional circumstances, admissions will accept scanned or photographed copies of documentation (certificate and transcripts) to confirm your academic results, rather than original copies to confirm your place.

 You will need to provide original copies once you arrive on campus.